 cxt.stroke();

 Yes, I agree.
-This opens up a new world for web-based graphics.. and I just scratched the surface of it!
-In particular I'd like to see how this type of graphical components can be used to compose visualizations in the digital humanities - provided more interactivity is added to them.
+This opens up a new world for web-based graphics, and I've just scratched the surface!
+In particular, I'd like to see how this type of graphical component can be used to compose visualizations in the digital humanities—provided more interactivity is added to them.

-Here are a couple if learning resources I found useful:
+Here are a couple of learning resources I found useful:

 Cite this blog post: